As you’re reading this post I’m probably at the airport or already on my flight to Europe where I’ll be

 - Viale Supreme Repair Cream* – I’m definitely decanting this because I adore the texture of this cream and how it makes my skin feel.
 Nothing wrong with bringing a little luxuriousness when you travel ;) I’ll alternate between this and the Cicaplast Baume B5.

 - La Roche Posay Anthelios XL Ultra Light Fluid SPF50+ – A must have when I travel due to its incredible UVA protection.
-You bet I’ll be hauling a ton of these when I’m in Europe *waves arms angrily at the shitty US formulation*
+You bet I’ll be hauling a ton of these when I’m in Europe *waves arms angrily at the terrible US formulation*

 - La Roche-Posay Effaclar Duo – I hate how big this tube is but no one wants pimples while on vacation, and this works so well I just can’t be without it.